TIGHT END

 TE | CLEMSON | 6’6 | 240

-Strengths: Briningstool is a long and athletic TE.
-He has great acceleration for his size, and can build up speed down the field.
-Briningstool is a seam threat who can create mismatches with his length and be a redzone nightmare Weaknesses: Briningstool is a little lean and will need to add mass at the next level.
-He’s not going to give you much as a traditional in-line blocker Bottom Line: Briningstool has the tools and ability to become a productive pass-catching depth TE in the NFL.
+Strengths: Briningstool is a long, athletic tight end with impressive acceleration for his size and the ability to build up speed downfield.
+He’s a true seam threat who can create mismatches with his length and has the potential to be a red zone nightmare.
+Weaknesses: He’s a bit lean and will need to add mass to hold up at the next level.
+He doesn’t offer much as a traditional in-line blocker.
+Bottom Line: Briningstool has the athletic tools and upside to develop into a productive pass-catching depth tight end in the NFL.

 Mike Gesicki